 Ellaway A, Macintyre S. Are perceived neighbourhood problems associated with the likelihood of smoking?.
 Journal of Epidemiology & Community Health 2009;63:78-80pubmed open access

-Ellaway A, Macintyre S. Neighbourhoods and health.
-In: Brown T, McLafferty S, Moon G, editors The companion to health and medical geography.
+Ellaway A, Macintyre S. Neighborhoods and health.
+In: Brown T, McLafferty S, Moon G, editors A companion to health and medical geography.
 Oxford: Blackwell Publishing, 2009:399-417.

 Ellaway A, Morris G, Curtice J, Robertson C, Allardice G, Robertson R. Associations between health and different kinds of environmental incivility: a Scotland-wide Study.
 Public Health 2009;123:708-13pubmed